|Reception Places 2020|

 5. What is the catchment area?

-- All applications for places are considered under the published admissions criteria, in order of priority, including random allocation to those living in the following postcodes; BS1 to BS49.
+- All applications for places are considered under the published admissions criteria, in order of priority, including random allocation to those living in the following Bristol postcode areas BS1 to BS16.
+For further information please see the Consultation Report.

 6. Do I need to go to church to get a place for my child?